Contents (Jump to)

 So, Circle with Disney lets the parents choose which children can access certain services on any device within particular times, and for certain time lengths.
-All that for $99 (at the time of this writing,) makes it sound like a clever way to monitor who’s doing what, and encouraging them to do other things beyond the screen.
+All that for $99 (For the latest prices and discounts, check here) makes it sound like a clever way to monitor who’s doing what, and encouraging them to do other things beyond the screen.

 The Circle with Disney device is a stylish white curved box, it pairs wirelessly with your existing router, so there’s minimal changes to make.
 It then monitors which devices can access what services online, with parents able to choose when children are allowed online across those devices.

 That means they can do their homework after school on a PC, watch some Netflix on a tablet in the evening and maybe stream some Spotify music before bed to their phone.